kawsar334/fullstack_Employee_Management/server/README.md

 ## Technologies

-- **Node.js**: JavaScript runtime environment for building the backend API.
-- **Express.js**: Web framework for Node.js used to build the API routes.
-- **JWT (JSON Web Tokens)**: Used for user authentication and authorization.
-- **MongoDB**: NoSQL database for storing user, payment, and employee data.
-- **Mongoose**: ODM (Object Data Modeling) library for MongoDB, used for interacting with the database.
-- **Bcrypt.js**: Password hashing library used for securely storing and verifying user passwords.
 - **Google OAuth**: Enables Google login for users to authenticate without a password.
 - **Axios**: For handling HTTP requests between the frontend and backend (used for communication in some parts of the application).
 - **Dotenv**: For managing environment variables (e.g., JWT secret, database URL).